What is…

 Caesarea

-also known as: Caesarea Maritima, Palestinae, Caesarea Palestinae, Caesarea Sebaste, Parálios Kaisáreia, Kaiseriyeh
+also known as: Caesarea Maritima, Caesarea Palestinae, Palestinae, Caesarea Sebaste, Parálios Kaisáreia, and Kaiseriyeh

-This is an ancient city on the shore of the Mediterranean Sea, on the great road from Tyre to Egypt, about 70 miles northwest of Jerusalem, at the northern extremity of the plain of Sharon.
+This is an ancient idolatrous pagan city on Israel’s Mediterranean seashore.
+It is located on the great road from the city of Tyre to Egypt, about 70 miles northwest of Jerusalem, at the northern extremity of the plain of Sharon.
+Originally a fishing village, it became Rome’s capital in Israel with a deep shipping harbor.

-Caesarea was built by Herod the Great (B.C.
-10), who named it after Caesar Augustus, hence called Caesarea Sebaste (Greek: Sebastos = “Augustus”), on the site of an old town called “Strato’s Tower.”
+Caesarea was built by Herod the Great, not long before Christ.
+He named it after Caesar Augustus, hence called Caesarea Sebaste (Greek: Sebastos = “Augustus”), on the site of the old town called “Strato’s Tower.”

 King “David built fame out of simplicity; Herod’s palace fortresses were elaborate.
-But, as with David, who lived for God, what matters most is not what we build, but for whom we build.” (from “Total Commitment” section of video “On the Death & Resurrection of the Messiah”)
+But, as with David, who lived for God, what matters most is not what we build, but for whom we build.” —“Total Commitment” section of video “On the Death & Resurrection of the Messiah”

-It was the capital of the Roman province of Judea, the seat of the governors or procurators, and the headquarters of the Roman troops.
-It was the great Gentile city of Judea, with a spacious artificial harbor.
+Caesarea was the capital of the Roman province of Judea, the seat of the governors or procurators, and the headquarters of the Roman troops.
+It was the great Gentile city of Judea, with a spacious and deep artificial harbor.

-It was adorned with many buildings of great splendor, after the manner of the Roman cities of the West.
+It was adorned with many buildings of great splendor, modeled after the Roman cities of the West.

 Here on a “set day,” when games were celebrated in the theatre in honor of the emperor Claudius, Herod Agrippa I appeared among the people in great pomp, and in the midst of the idolatrous homage paid to him was suddenly smitten by an angel, and carried out a dying man.
 He was “eaten of worms” (12:19-23), thus perishing by the same loathsome disease as his grandfather, Herod the Great.